Battles of Mazar-i-Sharif (1997–1998): New Taliban offensive (July 1998)

 In July 1998 the Taliban took control of much of the area north of Herat, conquering Maimana on 12 July.
-They defeated Junbish, captured 100 tanks and vehicles and some 800 Uzbek soldiers, most of whom were slaughtered.
+They defeated Junbish, and captured 100 tanks and vehicles as well as some 800 Uzbek soldiers, most of whom were slaughtered.
 This cut off one of the main supply lines.

 Hezb-e Islam reportedly switched sides and joined the Taliban, having encircled the front lines of Hezbe Wahdat at Qalai-Zaini-Takhta Pul.

 The 055 Brigade of Al Qaeda was reported to have been used in the battle.

 Recapture and massacre (August 1998)

 On 1 August 1998, the Taliban captured the headquarters of warlord Dostum's Junbish forces at Sheberghan.
 This happened after several of his commanders accepted bribes by the Taliban, and defected.
 Dostum again fled to Turkey via Uzbekistan.
 This caused other Uzbek commanders guarding the road to Mazar to be demoralised, and accept bribes.
 Only a Hazara army of 1,500 troops just outside Mazar was still guarding the city.
-They were caught by a surprise attack in the early morning of 8 August, and fought until they were out of ammunition, and except for about 100 all were killed by the Taliban.
+They were caught by a surprise attack in the early morning of 8 August, and fought until they were out of ammunition, and except for about 100, all were killed by the Taliban.